Don’t Give Up (P Gabriel) – Shannon Noll and Natalie Bassingthwaighte 2006

 The next year he left Sony and signed with Universal Music, and released his fourth album A Million Suns in 2011, it peaked at #8 with sales of 70,000 copies, but there were no successful singles forthcoming.
 At this time there was a serious hiatus in Noll’s chart success, he would issue no less than 13 singles between 2011-2021 and only Switch Me On in 2011 would penetrate the top 40, he switched labels again to Warner Music in 2018 and released his fifth album Unbroken which climbed to #7 but sold less than 15,000 copies, his last album was Raw released in 2021 on the Red Dog label and it charted #2 but again sold less than 15,000 copies.
 Despite little chart success Noll continued to tour off the back of unsuccessful albums/singles, for ever- diminishing returns, he dabbled in reality television with appearances in I’m A Celebrity Get Me Out Of Here (2018) and Dancing With The Stars (2012) where he seriously injured his spine attempting a lift with his partner.
 Below L-R – Shannon and Rochelle Wedding Day, Leaving Court after DUI Hearing, Tabloid coverage of Adelaide Club Bouncer Incident.

 The post-Idol years for Shannon Noll have been distinguished by the career highs and lows experienced by many of the Idol alumni, he has sold over 1.5 million records, many in the years when he capitalized on his Idol momentum and celebrity.
 He has been an enthusiastic live performer and toured the country extensively, his personal highs would include marriage to his partner Rochelle Ogston (2004), the birth of his third child Sienna (2006) and his third son Colton (2019).
-His personal lows would include a DUI conviction in 2004 (0.11) and 9 months license disqualification, arrest for assaulting an Adelaide strip club bouncer in 2017, an expletive-laced rant at an unruly member of the crowd at a Picnic Race meeting at Nyngan (NSW) captured on phone camera, and in 2018 he plead guilty to a charge of possessing cocaine, and was placed on a 12- month good behaviour bond.
+His personal lows would include a DUI conviction in 2004 (0.11) and 9 months license disqualification, arrest for assaulting an Adelaide strip club bouncer in 2017, an expletive-laced rant at an unruly member of the crowd at a Picnic Race meeting at Nyngan (NSW) captured on phone camera, and in 2018 he would plead guilty to a charge of possessing cocaine, and was placed on a 12- month good behaviour bond.
 Shannon and Rochelle with their family – Cody, Blake , Sienna and baby Colton.